shaminchokshi/less-tokens/README.md

 ### What each of the six metrics actually means

 All six measure the same thing from different angles: how similar is the LLM's response to the compressed prompt, compared to its response to the original.
-Each one captures a different notion of "similar".
+Each one captures a different notion of "similar", and which one you care about depends on what your use case promises its users.

 **1. `cosine`.
 Semantic similarity.
 Range 0.0 to 1.0.**